Solange Knowles: 2009–2014: True EP and Saint Records

 In September 2012, Knowles released a teaser video for "Losing You", which was announced as the lead single from the EP True.
 This release marked Knowles's first release as a signee of the independent label Terrible Records.
 The video was shot in Cape Town, South Africa in early September 2012.
 Knowles revealed in an interview that her mother Tina had paid for Knowles and her friends to fly out and record the video as her birthday gift.
 On October 24, 2012, Knowles held a listening party in New York City for her EP True, released for digital download on iTunes on November 27, 2012.
 The CD and vinyl was made available on January 8, 2013.
-Following the EP's release, Solange appeared on the cover of The Fader magazine's 84th issue.
+Following the EP's release, Knowles appeared on the cover of The Fader magazine's 84th issue.

 On May 14, 2013, Knowles announced that she had launched her own record label named Saint Records, which she would be using to release her third full-length album and future music projects distributed through Sony.
 Saint Records was established to focus on not-yet mainstream hip-hop and R&B artists.
-She also collaborated with The Lonely Island on the song "Semicolon", which was showcased as part of YouTube's Comedy Week and is featured on the group's album, The Wack Album.
+She also collaborated with the Lonely Island on the song "Semicolon", which was showcased as part of YouTube's Comedy Week and is featured on the group's album, The Wack Album.
 On November 11, 2013, Knowles's record label released its first compilation album, Saint Heron.